section0000/PythonForNetworkEngineer/README.md

 # PythonForNetworkEngineer
 Some Python scripts I have written throughout my study.
-They were all written using Python 3 in CentOS 8.
-Hence, some of them may not work properly when running in Windows
+They were all written using Python 3 on CentOS 8.
+Hence, some of them may not work properly when running on Windows

 # Topology
 <img width="960" alt="Topology" src="https://user-images.githubusercontent.com/65224270/130184075-182f107a-c456-40fc-81de-00ec22babc64.png">